scalar-labs/scalardb/docs/api-guide.md

 ### Create a secondary index

-you can create a secondary index as follows:
+You can create a secondary index as follows:

 ```java
 // Create a secondary index on a column "c5" of a table "ns.tbl".
 It will throw an exception if the secondary index already exists